 With the little time that we are alone with ourselves, we are puzzled and undecided.
 We unintentionally and frantically rummage through the mounds of past memories, thoughts and feelings.
 We have a taste of sorrow on our tongue, a sorrow that perhaps arises from the uncertainty of the self, the fixed rigorous routine of everyday life or the loss of memories that we want to tightly embrace.

 The title of my poem evokes the idea of reaching this space, nestled somewhere in the back of my mind.
-It’s a I have left behind, that’s still green and flourishing.
-It’s where dreams are sown wholeheartedly and magically, where anxiety is remote and far away, where peace, integrity, confidence build their homes in my cells.
+It’s all I have left behind, that’s still green and flourishing.
+It’s where dreams are sown wholeheartedly and magically, where anxiety is remote and far away, where peace, integrity and confidence build their homes in my cells.
 In the concluding line “Coming Back,” I re-emphasize this idea of feeling whole, as a Gestalt, once I complete my search for my mental temple.

 [Read Related: The Poetry of Arranged Marriages, Falling in Love & Marriage]

 Not rubbed by hectic hands — hesitation, hurry, the

 Its uncanny, stony rigidity,

 Let this be home — like a glasshouse —

 Collecting the wandering vagrancies of the body and the self.